 If you’re normal and not obsessive like I am, I know you’ll make a beautiful layout and spend much less time creating it!
 So carry on, and have fun!

 That’s it.
-I hope you’ll share in the Comments below some of YOUR favorite tricks for making interesting layouts.
+I hope you’ll visit me on Facebook, reference this blog post, and share some of YOUR favorite tricks for making interesting layouts.